-Neil MacGregor's history of the world told through objects from the British Museum arrives at the Palace of Sennacherib in Northern Iran.
+Neil MacGregor's history of the world told through objects from the British Museum in London arrives at the Palace of Sennacherib in Northern Iraq.

 You are at the first episode

 The Lachish relief depicts the Assyrian army laying siege in 701 BC to the town of Lachish, about 40 kilometres from Jerusalem.
 Soldiers storm the town walls while prisoners are marched out of the town into exile.
 The relief was created for the walls of the great palace of the Assyrian king, Sennacherib, in Nineveh.
 Such scenes demonstrated the consequences of rebelling against the Assyrian empire.
 Sennacherib is shown as an invincible king presiding over a perfect victory.